Wervice/zentrox/README.md

 > [!IMPORTANT]
 > ⚠️ Zentrox is a work in progress

-## Which problem does Zentrox solve?

-Zentrox helps you with the setup and administration of a server.
-It gives you the right tools to do almost everything with your device.

 ## 💡 Which problems does Zentrox solve?

 Zentrox helps you with the administration of your home server.